Gigaspaces/xap-docs/site/content/xap110/query-geospatial.markdown

 ### File System

 Lucene indexes are stored in the file system.
 When used within a processing unit deployed on the service grid, these files are stored within the processing unit working folder, and automatically deleted if/when the processing unit is undeployed.
 When there's no service grid involved, the files are stored in a unique folder under `user.home`.
 This location can be explicitly set using the `space-config.spatial.lucene.storage.location` space property.

-# Limitations

-The following limitations and open issues apply to 11.0.0 M9:

-* The property itself must be a `Shape` - nested properties, collections, dynamic properties and space documents are not supported.
-* There are some issues with inheritance which have not been isolated yet.